Lecture Notes on High Dimensional Linear Regression: Introduction

 \subsubsection{Background}

-It is assumed that readers have a solid background in calculus, linear algebra, convex analysis, and probability theory.
+It is assumed that readers have a solid background in mathematical analysis, linear algebra, convex analysis, and probability theory.
 Some definitions and results from these fields, relevant for the course, are provided in the Appendix for reference.